Personal Dictionary

 Verb

-inflict physical harm on (something) so as to impair its value, usefulness, or normal function.
+physical harm on (something) so as to impair its value, usefulness, or normal

 MOW